 - Compilation of benchmark data through an annual member survey

 - Discussion of best practices and advice on our listserv community

 - National representation of the interests of liberal-arts institutions on information-technology issues.

-CLAC is managed by six-person Board of Directors elected by the members.
-Membership is currently fixed at seventy institutions.
+CLAC is managed by seven-person Board of Directors elected by the members.
+Membership is currently seventy institutions.

 Launched from meetings of several college presidents in 1985 and 1986 at Oberlin College in Oberlin, Ohio, CLAC has been a 501(c)(3) not-for-profit organization incorporated in the State of Oregon since 1993.

 My School is in CLAC.
 Am I in CLAC?